Electric-Coin-Company/zcash-docs/source/rtd_pages/rtd_docs/troubleshooting_guide.rst

 If you are developing on different branches of Zcash, there may be an issue with different versions of linked libraries.
 Try ``make clean`` and build again.

-Running Zcashd
+Running zcashd
 --------------

-| Trying to start Zcashd for the first time, it fails with:
+| Trying to start zcashd for the first time, it fails with:

 .. code-block:: bash